Associate Professor Michael R. Mucalo

-- John Olabode Akindoyo (with Kim Pickering in Engineering)
+- John Olabode Akindoyo (with Professor Kim Pickering in Engineering)

-Biomaterials, Calcium phosphate chemistry, Metal colloids (nanoparticles), IR spectroelectrochemistry of various systems in cyanide or pseudohalide-containing electrolytes Application of IR spectroscopy, Solid State NMR and X-ray Photoelectron Spectrometry to Research, Drug Delivery, Creation of value added products and sustainable materials from waste resources in New Zealand
+Biomaterials, Calcium phosphate chemistry, Metal colloids (nanoparticles), IR spectroelectrochemistry of various systems in cyanide or pseudohalide-containing electrolytes Application of IR spectroscopy, Solid State NMR and X-ray Photoelectron Spectrometry to Research, Drug Delivery, Creation of value added products and sustainable materials through repurposing of byproduct/waste streams in New Zealand

 My research interests cover a broad range of topics many of which are very topical within the international research environment.
 The first of these, Biomaterials, refers to the study of materials which are biocompatible with the body and so suitable for use as implants or prostheses.
 I have a particular interest in calcium phosphate-based materials chemistry which arises out of the fact that hydroxyapatite (Ca10(PO4)6(OH)2 is the principal component of human and animal bone.
 The amount of fundamental and applied research involving the synthesis, chemical reactions and behaviour of hydroxyapatite as an implant in the body is huge.
 This is due principally to hydroxyapatite's bioactivity (i.e. ability to bind to bone in vivo) as opposed to stainless steel, alumina and zirconia which comprise the more classically used bioinert/biotolerant materials which do not have this bone-bonding ability.
 A large amount of research supported by both New Zealand and overseas funding sources has been carried out on the use of processed, waste bovine bone from agricultural sources as a bone replacement material in humans.